-Sunbutter is a relatively new discovery for me.
+Today let’s learn how to make sunbutter.
+You might be wondering what the heck is sunbutter?
+Well, sunbutter is a relatively new discovery for me too.
 I don’t think it’s a common thing in the UK – it’s basically creamed sunflower seeds that you would use in place of other nut butters – but seems to be hard to come by, and crazy expensive.
 I recently saw jarred sunbutter on sale for £17 for a jar.
 Yes, £17!
 The ingredients on the jar were really basic: just sunflower seeds, olive oil, sugar and salt, so I figured I could make my own for much much less than that, and so devised my own sunbutter recipe.

-The great thing about sunbutter is it’s a great alternative to peanut butter if you have a nut allergy.
-Like many nursery schools, play schools and primary schools, my daughter’s nursery school is nut-free, meaning peanut butter sandwiches are a no-no. So always on the look out for healthy peanut-free lunch ideas, sunbutter makes a great protein-packed, healthy, and allergy free lunch-box substitution for peanut butter sandwiches (or peanut butter and jam on toast!).
+The great thing about sunbutter is it’s a great alternative to peanut butter.
+Like many nursery schools, play schools and primary schools, my daughter’s nursery school is nut-free, meaning peanut butter sandwiches are a no-no. So always on the look out for healthy peanut-free lunch ideas, sunbutter makes a great protein-packed, healthy lunch-box substitution for peanut butter sandwiches (or peanut butter and jam on toast!).
 It’s vegetarian and vegan friendly (if you substitute or omit the honey) and gluten free too.

 I personally wouldn’t use a blender – I don’t think there would be enough power to cream the sunflower seeds.
 If you don’t have a strong enough food processor, I would imagine you could use an electric grinder mill and work in smaller batches – combining it all to add the honey and oil.

 How to Make Sunbutter

 - 1/3 teaspoon honey or you could use sugar if you're vegan

 - 2 teaspoons oil I used olive oil as I like the taste it imparts, but you could use sunflower or vegetable oil